awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 + Enable automatic backups and set the backup window to occur during the daily low in write IOPS\.
 + If your database workload requires more I/O than you have provisioned, recovery after a failover or database failure will be slow\.
 To increase the I/O capacity of a DB instance, do any or all of the following:
   + Migrate to a DB instance class with High I/O capacity\.
-  + Convert from standard storage to either General Purpose or Provisioned IOPS storage, depending on how much of an increase you need\.
+  + Convert from magnetic storage to either General Purpose or Provisioned IOPS storage, depending on how much of an increase you need\.
 For information on available storage types, see [Amazon RDS Storage Types](CHAP_Storage.md#Concepts.Storage)\.

     If you convert to Provisioned IOPS storage, make sure you also use a DB instance class that is optimized for Provisioned IOPS\.
 For information on Provisioned IOPS, see [Provisioned IOPS SSD Storage](CHAP_Storage.md#USER_PIOPS)\.
   + If you are already using Provisioned IOPS storage, provision additional throughput capacity\.